Skip to content

 • Transport methods: Standard input/output (stdio) for local servers, HTTP/SSE for remote servers

-• Operating systems: macOS and Windows (Linux support coming soon)
+• Operating systems: macOS and Windows fully supported, Linux support in development

 Prerequisites